apify/apify-docs/docs/access_rights/organization_account.md

 You can start an organization account in two ways.
 * [Convert an existing account](#convert-an-existing-account) into an organization.
 If your actors and integrations are set up in a personal account, it is probably best to convert that account into an organization.
 This will preserve all your integrations but means you will need a new personal account.
-* [Create a brand-new account](#create-a-new-organization).
+* [Create a new organization](#create-a-new-organization).
 If you don't have integrations set up yet, or if they are easy to change, you can create a new organization, preserving your personal account.

-## [](#create-a-new-organization) Creating a new organization
+## [](#create-a-new-organization) Create a new organization

 > **Warning**: the organization account is under closed beta testing.
 If you'd like to try it, contact us at [support@apify.com](mailto:support@apify.com?subject=Organization%20account%20beta%20testing).

-You can create a new organization by clicking the **Create a new organization** button under the **My organizations** tab in your [account](https://my.apify.com/account?redirect=/account#/myorganizations).
+You can create a new organization by clicking the **Create a new organization** button under the **My organizations** tab in your [account](https://my.apify.com/account#/myorganizations).

 ![Create a new organization]({{@asset access_rights/images/my-organizations-new.png}})